oz123/oz123.github.com/content/writings/2011/2011-09-10-how-to-bluetooth-speakers-without.markdown

 public: yes
 chronological: yes
 kind: writing
-summary: |
-summary: Creative Labs D200, which provide me with nice tunes compared to the prices.
+summary: About 3 months ago I have purchased a Bluetooth Speakers set.
+I chose  the Creative Labs D200, which provide me with nice tunes compared to the prices.
 ---
 About 3 months ago I have purchased a Bluetooth Speakers set.
 I chose the Creative Labs D200, which provide me with nice tunes compared to the prices.
 The speakers worked out of the box with my Bluetooth adapter.